MOXA-ISD/developer-docs/docs/edge-intro.md

 ---
 id: edge-intro
-title: Getting Started XXXXX
+title: Getting Started
 ---

-ThingsPro Edge is an intelligent industrial IoT edge device to help you accelerate development of your IIoT applications and create a smarter field site.
-ThingsPro Edge extends connectivity for data acquisition by APPs as shown in following image.
+ThingsPro Edge is an intelligent industrial IoT edge device to help you accelerate the development of your IIoT applications and create a smarter field site.
+ThingsPro Edge extends connectivity for data acquisition by APPs
+This document will give you an overview and steps to create an APP running on top of ThingsPro version 3 and after.

 ![system-overview](assets/edge/system-overview.png)

-- **Southbound APP** acquires data from device and publishes to subcribers.
-It also listens direct command from northbound APP and response to the underlying devices.
+- **Southbound APP** usually to acquires data from field devices, like sensors, smart meters and then publishes the data to subcribers.
+It also listens direct command from other APP and routes to the underlying devices.
-- **Northbound APP** usually subscribes data from southbound APP and exports to the cloud.
-It comprises web interface and backend HTTP service to configure which data to be uploaded and collecting interval.
+- **Northbound APP** usually subscribes data from the publisher and then exports to the cloud.
+It also comprises web interface and backend HTTP service to configure which data to be uploaded and collecting interval.
 Besides, it has a daemon to subscribe data in real time.
-- **DATA CORE** is responsible to manage devices and tags.
-Southbound APP will be notified when a device registers to ThingsPro Edge with the protocol the southbound APP provieded.
+- **DATA CORE** is responsible to manage these field devices and tags.
+APPs will be notified when a device registers to ThingsPro Edge with the protocol the southbound APP provieded.
 The design and implementation will be introduced in [Southbound SDK](edge-appdev-south).
 - Web interface of northbound APP is needed to register to **WEB SERVER** that is a reverse proxy to sucure REST API.
 APP life cycle is managed by **APP SERVICE**.
 APP is container based and package by ThingsPro [developent kit](edge-appdev-app).
 - **Device Management** makes the hardware to be managed by ThingsPro Edge and ThingsPro Server.

+Following is an typical data acquisition example with this scenario: a MODBUS/TCP master APP to poll data from field device and then export the data to the cloud:

-## Install ThingsPro Edge
+## STEP 1: Install ThingsPro Edge

-We provide a single command to install ThingsPro Edge in MOXA hardware by run following command as root
+### 1.1.
+A single command is used to install ThingsPro Edge in MOXA hardware, be sure to run it with root

 ```shell
 root@Moxa:~# wget -O- http://repo.moxa.online/static/v3/edge/dists/v0.3.0/install.sh | sh -s $PRODUCT_NAME